 Vatican / Prati

-The elegant Prati district next to the Vatican City is a popular area to stay if you want to spend most of your time in Rome exploring the Vatican Museums, visiting St Peter’s basilica and attending a Papal audience.
+The elegant Prati district next to the Vatican City is a popular area to stay if you want to spend most of your time in Rome exploring the Vatican Museums, visiting St Peter’s Basilica and attending a Papal audience.
 Known for wide boulevards and sophisticated shopping streets, fewer tourists visit Prati and it has a gentrified neighborhood feel.
-The area closest to the Vatican up to Castel St Angelo retain some narrow cobbled streets however.
+The area closest to the Vatican up to Castel St Angelo retains some narrow cobbled streets, however.

 A 30 minute walk over the Tiber will take you to many of the sights of Rome.
 The Colosseum is out of reach on foot unfortunately but the Lepanto and Ottaviano Metro stops in the district are useful for getting around.

-- MIDRANGE – NH Collection Roma Giustiniano – spacious modern hotel in the heart of Prati
+- MIDRANGE – Hotel Isa – modern boutique hotel in the heart of Prati with panoramic rooftop terrace

 - BUDGET – Domus Terenzio – comfortable modern rooms within easy reach of the Vatican on foot

-There are very few apartment and AirBnB listings in the Vatican City however you’re just steps away from St Peter’s square in Prati.
+There are very few apartments and Airbnb listings in the Vatican City however you’re just steps away from St Peter’s square in Prati.
 This lovely apartment is just steps from the Vatican Museums.